andreas-barnensbibliotek/moodstocks-phonegap-demo-app/README.md

-# Moodstocks SDK - PhoneGap sample apps
+# Moodstocks SDK - PhoneGap demo apps

-PhoneGap plugins and sample applications for the Moodstocks SDK.
-So far we only support the iOS platform (tested with PhoneGap v2.3).
 This repository is made of:

 * `www`: the demo (common to iOS and Android environments)
 * `ios`: the specific PhoneGap project for iOS